 - He does not judge humans who don’t matter to him.
 His outer circle.
 He has no time to waste on people who don’t even matter to him.
-Judgment consumes energy, and the energy one possesses is finite.
-If we want to create heaven within, we should use the energy on keeping our mind, body, and soul pleasant.
+Judgment consumes energy, and the energy one possesses is limited.
+To create heaven within, we should use the energy to keep our mind, body, and soul pleasant.

-As a mortal human, he acts as if he likes and dislike certain things, situations, and people, but he does not mean any of that.
+As a mortal human, he acts like and dislikes certain things, situations, and people, but he does not mean any of that.
 If he gets success, he celebrates it.
 If he does not get success, it is okay too.
 He tries to improve his skills and expand his perceptions.

-Oh, he feels disturbing when things don’t go as he expects, but soon he says these two words “Cancel Cancel” to himself and moves on to his next endeavor.
+He feels disturbed when things don’t go as he expects, but soon he says these two words “Cancel Cancel” to himself and moves on to his next endeavor.

-The above is not a fiction and shows what’s possible for a human being.
-I hope this would give you some insights into your endeavor of being a pleasant human!
+The above is not fiction and shows what’s possible for a human being.
+I hope this will give you some insights into your endeavor of being a pleasant human!